GRESP: Addressing Peculiar Needs of Girls in Nigerian Schools

 Accurate and empathetic reporting on gender-responsive education sector planning (GRESP) is crucial to ensuring that the peculiar needs of schoolchildren are addressed in Nigeria.

-Development Diaries reports that ImpactHouse and the System Strategy and Policy Lab (SSPL) recently conducted a two-day capacity building programme on GRESP for 27 journalists.
+Development Diaries reports that ImpactHouse and the System Strategy and Policy Lab (SSPL) recently conducted a two-day capacity development programme on GRESP for 27 journalists.

 The journalists, selected from Adamawa, Akwa Ibom, Bauchi, Borno, Gombe, Kaduna, Kano, Oyo and Sokoto, are fellows of the Change Reporting 2.0 Media Fellowship on GRESP – a programme organised by ImpactHouse in partnership with SSPL.